chrisstef/defi-staking/README.md

 It allows us to:

-- `stakeTokens`: Add a token to the farming contract for yield farming.
+- `stakeTokens`: Add a token to the staking contract for yield farming.

 - `unStakeTokens`: Remove tokens from the staking contract.